Are Workplace Distractions Robbing Your Employees of Productivity?

 Read MoreBehavior-Based Employee Discipline vs Progressive Discipline

 It’s the necessary evil that nearly every boss, manager, supervisor, and HR professional dreads: having to discipline an employee for tardiness, lack of productivity, or anything else.
-In an ideal world, no employee would ever do anything wrong or underperform; unfortunately, these things happen at all workplaces, making employee discipline an inevitability.
-Leading hr consultants…
+Choosing to employ behavior-based employee discipline and employee coaching can sometimes help a troubled employee succeed.
+In an ideal world, no employee would ever do anything wrong or…

 Read More